aistiak/daily-learn/mongo/readme.md

 | not | $not | `db.users.find({ $not : { age : { $gt : 5 } } } )` |

-#### exx : find list of movies form movies collection where actor _Leonardo DiCaprio_ and director _Martin Scorsese_
-in Drama or Crime genres
+#### exx : find list of movies form movies collection where actor _Leonardo DiCaprio_ and director _Martin Scorsese_ collaborate in Drama or Crime genres

 ```
 # 1